zendesk/raingutter/README.md

 ## Usage

 Raingutter is a single binary that can either run as a [sidecar container](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) if your application is deployed on Kubernetes or as daemon (both `systemd` and `runit` are supported).
-More information about how to build a `deb` package can be found in BUILD.md
+More information about how to build a `deb` package can be found in the build section

 The following environment variables can be used to configure Raingutter: